 Plant Atlas 2020 book

-- Plant Atlas 2020 is published in March 2023 as a 2-volume printed Atlas, available in bookshops or direct from the publishers, Princeton University Press.
+- Plant Atlas 2020, a 2-volume printed Atlas, is available in bookshops or direct from the publishers, Princeton University Press.

 - The book features introductory chapters that provide a detailed assessment of the changes to the region’s flora over the past hundred years.

 - Distribution maps and accompanying text and graphics display the phenology, altitudinal range, and time-series trends for some 2,700 native, alien, and hybrid species.

-- BSBI members benefited from an exclusive 50% pre-publication discount offer which has now closed, but members can still claim a 30% discount when ordering print copies or eBooks.
+- BSBI members can claim a 30% discount when ordering print copies or eBooks.
 Members should visit the password-protected members' area of this website to find out how to claim their discount.
 Email email@example.com if you've forgotten your password.

 - Not yet a member?
 Join BSBI today to take advantage of this great offer and many other membership benefits!

 BSBI are grateful to the trusts, foundations and organisations that supported the success of the Plant Atlas 2020 project and its publication, as well as all the members, supporters and individuals who donated time, expertise and financial support to the endeavour.

 If you would like to provide financial support for our nationally important work going forwards, please visit our Appeal page or contact BSBI Head of Science Dr Kevin Walker or Fundraising Manager, Sarah Woods.

 With particular thanks to: